ItsJustIce02/dreamsmp/README.md

 ## Today: A total of **1** trends.
 > ### FOOSH
-> Creator Foosh is participating for the first time in MCC.
+> Creator Foolish is participating for the first time in MCC.

 #### (c) ./Odaya 2022